mattcarras/SnipeItSyncPS/README.md

 - `Format-SnipeItAsset` -- For formatting assets for output to file (IE, CSV).
 - `Format-SnipeItEntity` -- For formatting other snipe-it entities for output to file (IE, CSV).
 - `Remove-SnipeItInactiveEntity` -- Removing inactive/unassigned snipe-it objects other than users and assets (models, departments, etc.)
+- `Update-SnipeItInactiveUserReassignment` -- Reassigns assets from inactive users to departmental users, allowing the inactive user to be deleted from snipe-it.

 ## All Other Functions in `SnipeIt-Sync-PS.ps1`
 These functions are mainly used internally.